-2. Click Networking and then click the Virtual switches tab.
+2. Go to Networking > Virtual switches.
 Observe the initial state.

-- 3. Click Add standard virtual switches and configure the settings.
+3. Click Add standard virtual switches and configure the settings.

 - a.
 For vSwitch Name, type Data Network.

 - b.
 For MTU, type 1600.

 - c.
 For Uplink 1, select a NIC card for a Data Network.

 - d.
 Expand Security and configure the settings.

 - 1. For Promiscuous mode, select Reject.

 - 2. For MAC address changes, select Accept.

 - 3. For Forged transmits, select Accept.